briandoyle81/warpflow-contracts/README.md

 TODO:

+CRITICAL: Make sure I have a path to upgrade ships and add new collections
+CRITICAL: Make sure I can expand ship collections, add new weapons specials etc.
+CRITICAL: Make sure I can migrate ships
+CRITICAL: Either avoid updating maps or change map copying to when the lobby is created and not the game.
+Add buying UTC at the same price as recycling a ship to avoid people having to buy and recycle ships for it.
+Add wagers in UTC only.
 CRITICAL: Update maps creation to set horizontal or vertical deployment Consider allowing more custom deployments like diagonals, etc.
-CRITICAL: Make sure I can expand ship collections
-CRITICAL: Make sure I can migrate ships
 CRITICAL: Reserved lobbies
 Costs should probably be in the attributes arrays instead of separate Add battle scarring to ships each time they get disabled